cprima/sunlightmap/README.md

-# sunlightmap_app
+# sunlightmap

-An Ionic app to visualize current day and night areas on the globe.
+The sourcecode for a mobile app showing day- and nightregions on the planet, the backend code for the map generator and an accompanying website.